datngu/gkmsvm-salmon/README.md

 mkdir inst/extdata
 ```

-## Generating negative sequences by bed file input of ATTAC seq
+## Generating negative sequences by bed file of positive seq

 I prepared a testing example with human hg19 and CTCF bed file.